tcannonfodder/sunday-papers/README.md

 _This is a **very** early version.
 I'm hoping to polish it more in the future.
 If you have any questions, please feel free to [submit an issue](https://github.com/tcannonfodder/sunday-papers/issues) or reach out some other way, and I'll try to help!_

+You see a demo of the skeleton in action here: https://sunday-papers.netlify.com

 ## How it works

 Sunday Papers uses [nanoc](https://nanoc.ws) which is a static site generator that uses the [Ruby programming language](https://www.ruby-lang.org/en/)